KDE/digikam-doc/asset_management/organize_find.rst

     :alt:
     :align: center

-    The digiKam Color Labels Can be Used to Group Items For Your Workflow Stages
+    The digiKam :ref:`Color Labels <labels_view>` Can be Used to Group Items For Your Workflow Stages

 Another digiKam feature is the **Pick Labels** used to categorize shots by quality and identify which item will be **Rejected**, **Pending**, or **Accepted** in your workflow.
 You can assign this kind of properties manually of course, but there is a better solution: delegate the quality analysis to the computer using the deep-learning based tool named **Image Quality Sorter**.
 This one can parse image feature as noise, blur, form, shape, contents, etc, and give an evaluation of the quality of shot.
 This tool is available in **Maintenance Tool** and in **Batch Queue Manager**.